DHTMLX/docs-kanban/docs/api/provider/rest_routes/put_routes/js_kanban_put_columns_move_route.md

 The route handles the **HTTP PUT** request made to the `columns/{id}/move` path.

-### Query parameters
+### Path parameters

-The query parameter is sent in the request line:
+The next parameter is sent in the request line:

 | Name       | Type        | Description |
 | ---------- | ----------- | ----------- |